 Annual Interfaith Service

-The Charlotte Pride Interfaith service brings together dozens of LGBTQ-affirming people of faith and faith leaders for a special service kicking off each year’s Charlotte Pride Week, which culminates in the annual Charlotte Pride Festival & Parade.
+The Charlotte Pride Interfaith Service will bring together over 50 LGBTQ-affirming clergy representing dozens of faith institutions across the region.
+The service will uplift LGBTQ and ally people of faith and faith leaders as we kick off Charlotte Pride Week, which culminates in the annual Charlotte Pride Festival & Parade.
 Past interfaith services have been hosted at Caldwell Memorial Presbyterian Church, First United Methodist Church and Temple Beth El.
-Stay tuned for information on this year’s Charlotte Pride Interfaith Service, slated for Sunday, Aug.
-12, 2018.

 Faith on Parade